-Clinical variable Score Clinical signs and symptoms of DVT (minimum of leg swelling and pain with palpation of the deep veins) 3 PE as or more likely than an alternative diagnosis 3 Heart rate greater than 100 1.5 Immobilization or surgery in the previous 4 weeks 1.5 Previous DVT/PE 1.5 Haemoptysis 1 Malignancy (on treatment, treated in the last 6 months or palliative) 1 revised, resulting in assignment of different levels of probability depending on the version used.
+Clinical variable Score Clinical signs and symptoms of DVT (minimum of leg swelling and pain with palpation of the deep veins) 3 PE as or more likely than an alternative diagnosis 3 Heart rate greater than 100 1.5 Immobilization or surgery in the previous 4 weeks 1.5 Previous DVT/PE 1.5 Haemoptysis 1 Malignancy (on treatment, treated in the last 6 months or palliative) 1

-DVT, deep vein thrombosis; PE, pulmonary embolism. > 4, probability of PE is 'likely'. \le 4, probability for PE is 'unlikely'.
+DVT, deep vein thrombosis; PE, pulmonary embolism. >4, probability of PE is 'likely'. $\leq$ 4, probability for PE is 'unlikely'.
 Alternatively, < 2 is low probability, moderate is 2-6 and high is > 6.